area9innovation/flow9/resources/vscode/flow/README.md

 A lot of tips: https://medium.freecodecamp.org/here-are-some-super-secret-vs-code-hacks-to-boost-your-productivity-20d30197ac76

+If F7 does not start compiling the file, then check [Keyboard Shortcuts](https://code.visualstudio.com/docs/getstarted/keybindings).
+If there are 2 commands associated with the same key, then change Keybinding for one of them.

 ## FEATURES AND CONFIGURATION
 * Syntax highligting (flow, lingo, flowschema, sharekey), code snippets, and brace matching work out of the box
 * There are 4 commands: